dirigible-io/dirigible-io.github.io/docs/_posts/releases/2021-02-18-news_new_release_5_8.md

 #### Fixes

 * Launchpad fixes
-* Git clone on a default branch different then 'master'
+* Git clone on a default branch different than 'master' fix
 * Minor fixes